sgf/LiteDB/README.md

 ### Fork Description

+Now: this fork only fixed a `Self BsonRef` bug    https://github.com/mbdavid/LiteDB/issues/2310

-Due to the many bugs in the LiteDB main library, the author may not be able to actively maintain it due to unknown reasons.
-Therefore, I will maintain this Fork branch for the time being.
+~~Due to the many bugs in the LiteDB main library, the author may not be able to actively maintain it due to unknown reasons.
+Therefore, I will maintain this Fork branch for the time being.~~
-My maintenance plan is :
+~~My maintenance plan is :~~
-1. fix bugs and optimize functions for a long time in the future.
+~~1. fix bugs and optimize functions for a long time in the future.
 2. In terms of optimization, I consider registering functions such as Entity Mapper and EnsureIndex in advance when the application starts.
 In this case, it can be obtained directly when using it, thereby reducing some logic and judgment process.
-3. Since I am also relatively poor, my work is also relatively busy, so I don't have much free time to maintain.
+3. Since I am also relatively poor, my work is also relatively busy, so I don't have much free time to maintain.~~

-Now: this fork only fixed a `Self BsonRef` bug    https://github.com/mbdavid/LiteDB/issues/2310

 # LiteDB - A .NET NoSQL Document Store in a single data file